Giovanni Battista Ceruti

 The authenticity of the instrument is confirmed not just by the well-preserved original label within, stating ‘ Jo: Baptista Ceruti Cremonensis, fecit Cremona 1800’, but the brand applied to the label, a circle enclosing his intitials ‘GBG’ surmounted by a cross, is also impressed twice into the outer surface of the ribs.

 Håkon Thelin is a double bass player and composer.
-He performs with the ensembles Oslo Sinfonietta and POING, and also regularly with Ensemble Modern and musikFabrik.
-At present, his main interest lies in the combination of contemporary music and folk music.
-Håkon is an Associate Professor at the Norwegian Academy of Music.
+He performs with the ensembles Oslo Sinfonietta and POING.
+He is an associate professor at the Norwegian Academy of Music and teaches composition and improvisation.
 (Photo by: Thomas Widerberg)